Portrait of Anna Funk, PhD

 Will make me gain weight?

-You might be surprised to hear the answer on this one: No, there’s no evidence that hormonal contraceptives cause weight gain.4 But it’s complicated: This is a super commonly held belief, and it’s a side effect many hormonal contraceptive users attest to.
-In a survey of more than 2,500 women, 69% reported having experienced at least one side effect; of them, 55% reported weight gain and 41% said it was noteworthy enough that they stopped using the contraceptive because of it.5
+That will make you heavier is a super commonly held belief, and it’s a side effect many hormonal contraceptive users attest to.
+In a survey of more than 2,500 women, 69% reported having experienced at least one side effect; of them, 55% reported weight gain and 41% said it was noteworthy enough that they stopped using the contraceptive because of it.4

-Yet when researchers look for a direct effect of hormonal contraceptives on weight gain, they can’t find it.
-In 2014, researchers reviewed 49 clinical trials that tested the idea, and found no consistent evidence that causes weight gain.4
+Yet when researchers look for a direct effect of most hormonal contraceptives on weight gain, they can’t find it.
+In 2014, researchers reviewed 49 clinical trials that tested the idea, and found no consistent evidence that the combined contraceptive pill causes weight gain.5

 What gives?
 Some researchers suspect temporary water retention is to blame, or possibly an increase in appetite.6 But these theories don’t have much evidence behind them yet — more research is needed to figure out if there is really a link and why.